valkolovos/language-learning/project_docs/project_summary_mvp_goals_roadmap.md

 3) Sees lightweight progress and XP, and
 4) Encounters basic analytics and accessibility.

-**Local‑first** operation is required; no sign‑in or cloud dependencies are necessary for the MVP.
+**Local-first** operation is required - the system must support local development and testing with mocks, with graceful degradation when third-party services are unavailable.

 ---